-|Title:||The Adventures of the Aviator of Tsingtao]|
+|Title:||The Adventures of the Aviator of Tsingtao|

 Gunther Plüschow a “winner”

-He narrates his story in a light and enthusiastic manner, making hardships appear simple and generally radiating with optimism.
-I think maybe this is what made the book so popular in post-Versailles Germany: GP’s optimism, and the fact that at least this one German managed to come out of the war as a sort of “winner” – if only because he was able to escape from the UK.
+He narrates his story in a light and enthusiastic manner, making hardships appear simple, and he generally radiates with optimism.
+I think maybe this is what made the book so popular in post-Versailles Germany: Plüschow’s optimism, and the fact that at least this one German soldier managed to come out of the war as a sort of “winner” – if only because he was able to escape from the UK.